The traditional use of an annuity is to safely turn accumulated assets into income.

 Some deferred annuities can be funded over a period of time, others are funded in a single lump sum purchase price.
 But either way, because these annuities don’t start paying out income until a date in the future, the money inside the account has the opportunity to grow and compound.
 This growth takes place on a tax-deferred basis, meaning that there is no tax due on the gain each year.

-Deferred Income Secondary Market Annuities are period certain guaranteed payments sold by individuals at a discount.
-Only available through DCFAnnuities.com, these payment streams pay to you or to your heirs and offer a higher yield and definite source of guaranteed deferred retirement income.
+Deferred Income DCF Payments are period certain fixed income payments sold by individuals at a discount.
+Only available through DCFAnnuities.com, these payment streams pay to you or to your heirs and offer a higher yield and definite source of a fixed deferred retirement income.

 As Albert Einstein famously stated,